spesmilo/electrumx/docs/protocol-methods.rst

   *height*

-    The height at which it was confirmed, an integer.
+    Optionally, the height at which it was confirmed, an integer.

 **Result**